Hi there and welcome!

 I’m Sarah, a nutrition enthusiast with a (healthy) obsession for food.
 I’m also a “why” person – if I don’t know why I’m doing something, I find it hard to stick to.
 So for people like me, I want to explain not just what to eat, by why it’s important.
 That approach also subtly slides you into a positive frame of mind – if you’re focusing on the benefits of food, you’re more likely to seek healthy options, value them, and eat more of the good stuff.

 WFW food beliefs:

-I did my Master of Science (MS) in Human Nutrition at Drexel University, and a dietetic internship through Utah State University’s distance program to become a Registered Dietitian (RD).
+I did my Bachelor’s degree at Franklin & Marshall College, my Master of Science (MS) in Human Nutrition at Drexel University, and a dietetic internship through Utah State University’s distance program to become a Registered Dietitian (RD).
 I grew up on a dairy farm in Pennsylvania, do pottery as a hobby, and love to do yoga, kickboxing, and run to stay active.
-I also work for Chesley Vegetable Farms selling produce in the Columbia Heights neighborhood of Washington DC on Saturday mornings.
+I also work for Potomac Vegetable Farms in Reston, VA.

-I’m also a health coach for Wellness Corporate Solutions in the DC area, and online for Fitsmi, a site that inspires teen girls to start healthy habits.
+I’m also a health coach for Wellness Corporate Solutions in the DC area, and work part time on Potomac Vegetable Farms in Vienna, VA.
 If you want to know anything else, don’t be shy!
 Find me on Twitter, Facebook, Instagram and Pinterest, or learn more here.